 Nursing and Patient Safety

-Doctors are perceived—by patients and clinicians—as being the captain of the health care team, with good reason.
-But, physicians may spend only 30 to 45 minutes a day with even a critically ill hospitalized patient, which limits their ability to see changes in a patient’s condition over time.
+Nurses play a critically important role in ensuring patient safety while providing care directly to patients.
+While physicians make diagnostic and treatment decisions, they may only spend 30 to 45 minutes a day with even a critically ill hospitalized patient, which limits their ability to see changes in a patient’s condition over time.
 Nurses are a constant presence at the bedside and regularly interact with physicians, pharmacists, families, and all other members of the health care team and are crucial to timely coordination and communication of the patient’s condition to the team.
 From a patient safety perspective, a nurse’s role includes monitoring patients for clinical deterioration, detecting errors and near misses, understanding care processes and weaknesses inherent in some systems, identifying and communicating changes in patient condition, and performing countless other tasks to ensure patients receive high-quality care.

 Nurse staffing and patient safety

-The nurse-to-patient ratio is only one aspect of the relationship between nursing workload and patient safety.
+The nurse-to-patient ratio is only one aspect of the relationship between the nursing workload and patient safety.
 Overall nursing workload is likely linked to patient outcomes as well.
-A sophisticated 2011 study showed that increased patient turnover was also associated with increased mortality risk, even when overall nurse staffing was considered adequate.
-Determining adequate nurse staffing is a very complex process that changes on a shift-by-shift basis, and requires close coordination between management and nursing based on patient acuity and turnover, availability of support staff and skill mix, and many other factors.
-The process of establishing nurse staffing on a unit-by-unit and shift-by-shift basis is discussed in detail in an AHRQ WebM&M commentary.
+A PSNet Classic 2011 study showed that increased patient turnover was also associated with increased mortality risk, even when overall nurse staffing was considered adequate.
+Determining adequate nurse staffing is a very complex process that changes on a shift-by-shift basis.
+It requires close coordination between management and nursing and is based on patient acuity and turnover, availability of support staff and skill mix, and settings of care.
+The process of establishing nurse staffing on a unit-by-unit and shift-by-shift basis is discussed in detail in this WebM&M commentary.

-Nursing skill mix and training may also be linked to patient outcomes.
+Nursing skill mix and training appears to be linked to patient outcomes.
 One classic study showed lower inpatient mortality rates for a variety of surgical patients in hospitals with more highly educated nurses.
 This finding has resulted in calls for all nurses to have at least a baccalaureate education, which was one of four key recommendation of the landmark Institute of Medicine report, The Future of Nursing: Leading Change, Advancing Health.
 Irrespective of educational level, the quality of nurses' on-the-job training may also play a role in patient outcomes.
-As discussed in an AHRQ WebM&M commentary, nurses do not currently have a standardized transition to independent practice training requirement (analogous to medical residency training); however, in 2002, the University HealthSystem Consortium and American Association of Colleges of Nursing (UHC/AACN) launched the first formal, standardized 12-month long RN residency program with six sites.
+As discussed in another WebM&M commentary, nurses do not currently have a required standardized transition to independent practice training (analogous to medical residency training); however, in 2002, the University HealthSystem Consortium and American Association of Colleges of Nursing (UHC/AACN) launched the first formal, standardized 12-month long RN residency program with six sites.
 After the Future of Nursing Report (2010) recommended nurse residencies, the program grew to 60 sites with residents.
 In 2021, all but five states had established nurse residency programs and those last five states were pending the start of the program.
 With over 93,000 nurses trained in the residency program, the 2018 registered nurse retention rate after one year of residency was 91.5%, compared with the national average of 82.5% of nurses without residency training retained after one year.6

 Nurses' working conditions and patient safety